 Laurence S. Harbige

 Laurence S Harbige was born and educated in London.
-His primary research interest is in the role of fatty acids and related factors in immune function, inflammation and autoimmunity.
-Between 1982-1992 he worked in the Department of Biochemistry and Nutrition, Nuffield Laboratories of Comparative Medicine (Zoological Society of London) where he undertook animal and human research on essential fatty acids and antioxidants, receiving a PhD from Brunel University in 1993.
-In 1992 he moved to the Department of Immunology, United Medical and Dental Schools of Guy’s and St Thomas’ Hospitals, University of London (now King‘s College London) where in addition to continuing his research interests, he lectured undergraduate medical students.
-In 1997 he joined the School of Chemical and Life Sciences at the University of Greenwich as a Senior Lecturer and was appointed Reader/Associate Professor in Nutrition Metabolism and Immunology in 1999.
-In 2017 he moved to the School of Life Sciences and Computing, London Metropolitan University and is currently a visiting lecturer at King’s College London and the London School of Hygiene and Tropical Medicine (University of London).
-Dr Harbige has over one hundred scientific publications including primary research papers, reviews, conference communications, book chapters and named inventor on many patents (Google Scholar Profile) and a regular peer reviewer for over a dozen international scientific journals.
-He has acted as an expert adviser as well as a grant reviewer for the UK MRC, BBSRC, Wellcome Trust, DoH, Food Standards Agency (FSA) and several medical research charities and MRC South Africa.
-He is a senior editor for Journal of Inflammation and has served on the conference and specialist committees of the British Society for Immunology (BSI), Nutrition Society, International Society for the Study of Fatty Acids and Lipids (ISSFAL) and the International Society for Immunonutrition (ISIN).
-Dr Harbige is a Fellow of several professional UK societies including the Royal Society of Biology, Higher Education Academy and the Royal Society of Medicine.
-His other interests include scuba diving and animal wildlife.
+His primary research interest is in the role of fatty acids and related lipids in immune function, inflammation and autoimmune disease.
+Between 1982-1992 he worked in the Department of Biochemistry and Nutrition, headed by Professor Michael A Crawford, Nuffield Laboratories of Comparative Medicine (Zoological Society of London) where he undertook research on essential fatty acids and antioxidants in animal and human biology.
+At the Nuffield Laboratories he also began work on fatty acids in multiple sclerosis and experimental autoimmunity, receiving his PhD from Brunel University.
+In 1992 he moved to take up a Research Fellow position in the Department of Immunology, headed by Professor Dudley C Dumonde, United Medical and Dental Schools of Guy’s and St Thomas’ Hospitals (UMDS), University of London (now King‘s College London).
+In addition to continuing his research interests in autoimmunity and fatty acids at UMDS he also lectured undergraduate medical students.
+In 1997 he joined the School of Chemical and Life Sciences at the University of Greenwich as a Senior Lecturer and was appointed Reader in Nutrition Metabolism and Immunology in 1999.
+With his research group he continued work on fatty acids in immune function, inflammation and metabolism as well as undergraduate and postgraduate teaching.
+Dr Harbige has also been active in research on the immunobiology of probiotics and intracellular parasites and the role of cytokines in the pathogenesis of multiple sclerosis and type 2 diabetes.
+In 2017 he moved to the School of Life Sciences and Computing, London Metropolitan University where he continues his research and teaching activities and is currently a visiting lecturer at King’s College London and the London School of Hygiene and Tropical Medicine.
+Dr Harbige has over one hundred scientific publications including primary research papers, reviews, conference communications, book chapters, named inventor on patents and is a regular peer reviewer for over a dozen international scientific journals.
+He has acted as an expert adviser, as well as a grant reviewer for the UK MRC, BBSRC, Wellcome Trust, DoH, Food Standards Agency (FSA) and several medical research charities and MRC South Africa.
+He is a Senior Editor for Journal of Inflammation and has served on conference and specialist committees of the British Society for Immunology (BSI), Nutrition Society, International Society for the Study of Fatty Acids and Lipids (ISSFAL) and the International Society for Immunonutrition (ISIN).
+Dr Harbige is a member of several UK scientific societies and a Fellow of the Royal Society of Biology, Higher Education Academy and the Royal Society of Medicine.